brianshumate/vaultron/README.md

 [^] Exported Vaultron environment variables!
 ```

 > **NOTE**: Before accessing the Vault or Consul web UIs you should add the Vaultron Certificate Authority (CA) certificate to your OS trust store.
-It is located at `etc/tls/ca-bundle.pem` under the root of this project.
+It is located under the root of this project at `etc/tls/ca-bundle.pem`.

-See the **TLS by Default** section for more details on handling Vaultron's Certificate Authority certificate.
+See the **TLS by Default** section for more details on handling the Vaultron Certificate Authority certificate.

 ### What's Next?